spinnaker/spinnaker.github.io/reference/pipeline/stages/index.md

 `app.yaml`.

 ### Edit Load Balancer
-Set how much traffic a given version of your app should receive.
+Set how much traffic a given version of your app can receive.
 You can specify versions by name — for example, `sample-cluster-v000` — or choose to send traffic to the newest, oldest, or previous (second-most-recently deployed) Server Group.
 For an example of how to do this, see the [App Engine Source to Prod codelab](/guides/tutorials/codelabs/appengine-source-to-prod/#edit-load-balancer-stage).

-Note that a Spinnaker load balancer maps to an App Engine service, as specified in a version's `app.yaml`.
+Note that a Spinnaker Load Balancer maps to an App Engine service, as specified in a version's `app.yaml`.
 Your version will be deployed to the `default` service if one was not specified.